anycable/anycable-web/src/blog/multi-tenancy-vs-cables/index.md

 <br/>

-Introducing multi-tenancy to a web application usually comes at a price: we need to (re-)design a database schema, make sure all kinds of "requests" are bound to the right tenants, and so on.
+Introducing multi-tenancy to a web application usually comes at a price: we need to (re–)design a database schema, make sure all kinds of "requests" are bound to the right tenants, and so on.
 Luckily, for Rails applications we have [battle-tested tools][ruby-toolbox-multitenancy] to make developers' lives easier.
 However, all of them focus on classic Rails _components_, controllers, and background jobs.
 Who will take care of the channels?
 {intro}

 <div class="divider"></div>